xbach/docs/trezor-apps/bitwala.rst

 Pay with TREZOR feature will be appreciated by all users who would like to pay bills with bitcoins or cash out in a simple manner:

 1) Log into Biwala account.
-2) Create a bill, email pay or PayPal payment
+2) Create a bill, email pay or PayPal payment.
 3) Click on the "Pay with Trezor" button.
 4) Connect your TREZOR and follow the instructions.
 5) Authenticate to your TREZOR with PIN.